-Grand Junction, CO (population: 51,481) has thirty-two computer information systems schools within a 500-mile radius of its city center.
+Grand Junction, CO (population: 51,481) has twenty-nine computer information systems schools within a 500-mile radius of its city center.
 University of Denver, the highest ranked school in this group with a computer information systems program, has a total student population of 11,644.
 It is the 148th highest ranked school in the USA and the 2nd highest in the state of Colorado (#1 is Colorado College).

 Computer Information Systems students from Grand Junction schools who go on to become computer information systems specialists, computer support specialists, network engineers, database engineers, etc. have a good chance at finding employment.
 For example, there are 287,210 people working as computer and information systems managers alone in the US, and their average annual salary is $120,640.
 Also, Computer support specialists make on average $47,360 per year and there are about 540,560 of them employed in the US today.